Bioarchitecture

 “Bioarchitecture cannot simply be attributed to any type of construction, it is much more.
 It expresses a strong alliance between architect and nature, the awareness that we all share a much larger dimension.”

-The good news is that some natural materials can potentially be used for the production of Biopietra.
-Among the most common, marble or porphyry waste products, or sands and gravel, can be mentioned, which are useful in producing rebuilt materials with excellent technical characteristics.
+The good news is that some natural materials can be used to produce Biopietra.
+Among the most common are marble and porphyry processing waste, as well as sands and gravels.
+These are ideal for creating reconstructed materials with high technical performance.